iakashpaul/JUST.PACK.IT/README.md

 * Open the folder in the latest Android Studio IDE

-* Build & run oon Android device
+* Build & run on an Android device

 ---